vidaud/seta/seta-doc/docs/setup/deployment.md

-This commands will setup all system and data.
+This command will setup all system and data.

 It will take a while depending on the Internet speed.
 Might take 30min to 2h.